-A. If the entry node is an action node, but the events are coming from an API, then the users associated with these events do not qualify.
+A. If the entry node is an action node, and the event data coming from the API is older than 60 minutes, then the users associated with these events do not qualify.

 A. These are the nodes that do not have an output path.
 These nodes are present in Journeys without goals.